1Hyena/nt4c/README.md

 ### Parsing NestedText #########################################################

-To parse a NestedText document, include `nt4c.h` directly in your codebase as the parser is implemented in a single C header file.
+To parse a NestedText document, you can include the [nt4c.h](nt4c.h) header file directly in your codebase.
+The parser is implemented in a single C header file for easy integration.

-The main function provided is `nt_parse()`, which takes a text in NestedText syntax and a pointer to the `NT_PARSER` structure for fine-tuning the deserialization process.
+The main function to use is `nt_parse()`, which takes a text in NestedText syntax and a pointer to the `NT_PARSER` structure for customizing the deserialization process.

-The parser structure stores parsing configuration and the parsing process state.
-By default, it can hold up to `NT_PARSER_NCOUNT` nodes in its internal memory, but `nt_parser_set_memory` function allows using an arbitrary array of `NT_NODE` structures.
+The `NT_PARSER` structure stores parsing configuration and the parsing process state.
+By default, it can handle up to `NT_PARSER_NCOUNT` nodes in its internal memory.
+However, you can use the `nt_parser_set_memory` function to work with a custom array of `NT_NODE` structures.

-During `nt_parse()` execution, the deserialization graph of the document is populated with nodes.
-The parser continues processing even if the output buffer becomes full.
+When you call `nt_parse()`, the parser populates the deserialization graph of the document with nodes.
+It continues processing even if the output buffer reaches its capacity.

-Upon successful parsing, `nt_parse()` returns the number of nodes in the input text, which can help determine the memory needed for storing the deserialization graph.
-On failure, the function returns a negative number.
+After a successful parsing operation, `nt_parse()` returns the number of nodes in the input text.
+This information can help you determine the memory required for storing the deserialization graph.
+If parsing fails, the function returns a negative value.

-The deserialization graph is considered fully stored only when the value returned by `nt_parse()` is non-negative and less than or equal to the output buffer capacity.
+The deserialization graph is considered fully stored when the value returned by `nt_parse()` is non-negative and does not exceed the output buffer's capacity.

 ### Examples ###################################################################